jncormier24/connect-four/README.md

-connect-four
+Connect Four
 ============

-The fun, lovable Connect Four game, but on the web (really!)
+The fun, lovable Connect Four game, but on the web.